Skip to main content

 Takeaways:

-• Power of Perception: It challenges readers to reconsider how they see the world, suggesting that reality might be shaped by unseen forces or our limited understanding.
+Power of Perception: It challenges readers to reconsider how we see the world, suggesting that reality might be shaped by unseen forces or our limited understanding.

 Comments